Kong/docs.konghq.com/app/konnect/gateway-manager/plugins/update-custom-plugin.md

 | Configuration parameter's data type changed | CP/DP sync required | CP/DP sync required | CP/DP sync required | CP/DP sync required |

 {:.note}
-> **Note:** If the path requires sync, that means the change doesn't break existing proxy functionality, but does cause temporary `Out of Sync` states until both the configured plugins and the data plane nodes are updated with the new schemas.
+> **Note:** If the path requires a sync, that means the change doesn't disrupt existing proxy functionality, but does cause temporary `Out of Sync` states until both the configured plugins and the data plane nodes are updated with the new schemas.